bobbylight/RSyntaxTextArea/distfiles/readme.txt

   RSyntaxTextArea is a syntax highlighting text component, written in Swing.
   It allows applications to easily embed syntax highlighting for most common programming languages.
 Most other standard programmer's editor features are
-  built-in: auto-indent, bracket matching, undo/redo, etc.
+  built-in: auto-indent, bracket matching, undo/redo, etc.  Auto-completion is available as an add-on library (see http://fifesoft.com/autocomplete).

 * License